anbox-cloud/discourse-docs/exp/clustering.md

 The following guidelines are both recommended and must-have aspects of an auto scaling implementation.
 Make sure that your auto scaling implementation follows these to stay within a supported and tested scope.

 1. Don't scale the LXD cluster below three nodes.
 You should keep three active nodes at all times to ensure the database LXD uses can achieve a quorum and is highly available.
-If you run below three nodes, your cluster is very likely to get into a non-functional state or be lost completely (see [LXD documentation](https://linuxcontainers.org/lxd/docs/master/clustering#recover-from-quorum-loss) for more information).
+If you run below three nodes, your cluster is very likely to get into a non-functional state or be lost completely (see [LXD documentation](https://linuxcontainers.org/lxd/docs/master/clustering#recover-from-quorum-loss) for more information). <!-- wokeignore:rule=master -->
 2. A single LXD cluster should take no more than 40 nodes.
 3. If you need more than 40 nodes, you should create a separate cluster in a separate Juju model with its own AMS.
 4. Scaling a cluster up with multiple new nodes in parallel is fine and recommended if you need to quickly increase your cluster capacity.